mieweb/docs/content/functions/encounters/working-in-a-visit-encounter.md

 ![](../working-in-a-visit-encounter.assets/0e6fa6c1384cceaa543515cb60ddec5d.png)

-If you click a section to be the "detailed" view, the system will remember that.
+If you click a section to be in "detailed" view, the system will remember that.
 If you were to get out of this encounter and back in at some time, it will keep those section(s) on detailed view.
-If you go into a the dynamic encounter but for a different patient, those same section(s) will be shown as detailed view.
+If you go into a dynamic encounter but for a different patient, those same section(s) will be shown as detailed view.
 It remembers your preference and what you last set that section to be.

 To get back to display as "summary view" simply click the icon labeled "Summary View" in that section.